Nevada Rental Laws – An Overview of Landlord-Tenant Rights in Las Vegas

 The state of Nevada has a security deposit law in place that apply to both the landlord and tenant.
 Among other things, the rules stipulate things like:

-• Penalties if the landlord fails to return the security deposit on time
+- Penalties if the landlord fails to pay or return the security deposit on time

-• The time limit to return security deposits
+- The time limit to return security deposit

 Housing Discrimination